Leather Care – keep your leather happy!

 Full of character.
 The scratches and markings on the leather representing years of toting through crowded bus terminals, into and out of hundreds of taxis, shoved into countless car trunks, scraped up against perhaps thousands of walls in it’s lifetime and still, the venerable leather handbag looks great and does what it was made to do.
 With just a little bit of maintenance over the years, this handbag has stood the test of time.

 Does your leather sofa have soft, supple leather that is smooth to the touch?
 Or does it perhaps show the life of the animal, all it’s scars on the hide visible?
-To each their own and you people will prefer one over the other.
+To each their own and people will prefer one over the other.
 The setting helps here as well – is it a formal sitting room or a central area where the dogs and kids play?

 Do you have leather accent chairs or perhaps leather chairs and dining room table?
 These, again, are items that are unique to the person and the setting and will require different types of leather and, therefore, different types of leather care.